mtsev/seba/README.md

     - `verified` is the ID of the role to assign to members once they verify
     - `exec` is the ID of the exec or admin role to use privileged bot commands

+## Extra features
-To enable bonus features, copy `bonusConfig.json.example` to `bonusConfig.json` and set the following values:
+To enable the extra features, copy `extraConfig.json.example` to `extraConfig.json` and set the following values:

 * `latenights` has info for the Late Nights feature:
     - `id` is the ID of the "Late Nights" category